Search Articles

 Americans have the right to vote independently, with accessibility and support ensured at all polling locations.
 Ensure you have an equitable voting experience.
 Read more about the laws protecting the rights of voters with disabilities on this ADA resource page.

-Learn more about your voting rights and any legal recourse you may have against disability discrimination by contacting an experienced elder law attorney near you today.
+Learn more about your voting rights and any legal recourse you may have against disability discrimination by contacting an experienced elder law attorney today.
 They can discuss your specific situation and your options with you.

 For additional reading on disability legislation and voting rights, you may want to check out the following articles: